microsoft/debug-adapter-protocol/specification.md

   line: number;

   /**
-   * An optional source column of the breakpoint.
+   * The source column of the breakpoint.
    */
   column?: number;

   /**
-   * An optional expression for conditional breakpoints.
+   * The expression for conditional breakpoints.
-   * It is only honored by a debug adapter if the capability
+   * It is only honored by a debug adapter if the corresponding capability
-   * 'supportsConditionalBreakpoints' is true.
+   * `supportsConditionalBreakpoints` is true.
    */
   condition?: string;

   /**
-   * An optional expression that controls how many hits of the breakpoint are
+   * The expression that controls how many hits of the breakpoint are ignored.
-   * ignored.
    * The debug adapter is expected to interpret the expression as needed.
-   * The attribute is only honored by a debug adapter if the capability
+   * The attribute is only honored by a debug adapter if the corresponding
-   * 'supportsHitConditionalBreakpoints' is true.
+   * capability `supportsHitConditionalBreakpoints` is true.
    */
   hitCondition?: string;

   /**
    * If this attribute exists and is non-empty, the debug adapter must not
    * 'break' (stop)
    * but log the message instead.
-Expressions within {} are interpolated.
+Expressions within `{}` are interpolated.
-   * The attribute is only honored by a debug adapter if the capability
+   * The attribute is only honored by a debug adapter if the corresponding
-   * 'supportsLogPoints' is true.
+   * capability `supportsLogPoints` is true.
    */
   logMessage?: string;
 }